117. LED Glare: Why It Matters and How to Minimize It for Optimal Lighting

 High Luminance Levels

 The efficiency and brightness of LED lighting can sometimes work against you, especially in spaces that require high levels of illumination.
 Intense light from LED bulbs, strip lights, or floodlights can lead to excessive brightness, causing glare.
 This is particularly common in warehouses, manufacturing plants, and large commercial spaces where uniform light distribution is necessary.
-Prioritize your lumen maintenance to ensure that the lighting remains effective without becoming overwhelming, adjusting the intensity and distribution of light to minimize glare and maintain a comfortable, well-lit environment.
+Prioritize your lumen maintenance to ensure that the lighting remains effective without becoming overwhelming, adjusting the intensity and distribution of light to minimize harsh glare and maintain a comfortable, well-lit environment.

 Poor Beam Control

-Not all lighting fixtures are designed for optimal beam control.
-In industrial and commercial spaces, fixtures that scatter light in all directions rather than focusing it where it's needed can create glare.
+Not all lighting fixtures are designed for optimal light beam angle control.
+In industrial and commercial spaces, fixtures that scatter light in all directions rather than focusing it where it's needed can create excessive glare.
 Poorly controlled light beam angles may lead to direct glare, which can make it difficult for workers to focus on their tasks, or indirect glare when the light reflects off glossy surfaces.

 How to Minimize LED Glare in Industrial and Commercial Spaces